karandevtyagi/Bellabeat-Fitbit-Case-Study/README.md

 ## Process

-Knowing the datasets we have, we will upload the datasets that will help us answer our business task.

-Knowing the datasets, I will upload the datasets that will help us answer our business task.
+Knowing the datasets, I have uploaded the datasets that will help us answer our business task.
 I cleaned and combined hourly data in colab as big query charges money to export files.
 To combine daily data I used SQL workbench.
 To follow steps, I have provied both the notebook and and sql script.